 President, University of Hawaii System

+David Lassner is the 15th president of the University of Hawaii.
 He has worked at the university since 1977, and was most recently its vice president for information technology and chief information officer.
-Lassner is also a member of the university’s graduate faculty and has taught both online and in-person in computer science, communications, business and education.
+Lassner is also a member of the university’s cooperating graduate faculty and has taught both online and in-person in computer science, communications, business and education.

 Lassner earned an AB in economics summa cum laude and MS in computer science at the University of Illinois at Urbana-Champaign and a PhD in communication and information sciences from the University of Hawaii.
-He has been recognized with Internet2’s Richard Rose Award, WCET’s Richard Jonsen Award and as a Distinguished Alumnus of the University of Hawai’i.
+He has been recognized with Internet2’s Richard Rose Award, WCET’s Richard Jonsen Award and as a Distinguished Alumnus of the University of Hawaii.